Asymetrical And Unilateral Exercises

 ASYMMETRICAL EXERCISES

-Asymmetrical loading is a method of training where the fitness instructor asks a client to lift a force that is unequal, for example lifting a dumbbell or kettle bell on one side only.
+Asymmetrical loading is a training method where the fitness instructor asks a client to lift an unequal force, for example, lifting a dumbbell or kettlebell on one side only.

-The idea is that the client will have to use their core strength and muscles to keep their unevenly loaded body stable, while at the same time carrying out the exercise.
+The idea is that the client will have to use their core strength and muscles to keep their body, which is unevenly loaded, stable while simultaneously carrying out the exercise.

-Predominantly it will challenge the trunk musculature as it will either cause rotation or lateral flexion – when you lean to one side or the other.
+It will mainly test the trunk muscles, as it will cause rotation or lateral flexion when you lean to one side.

 UNILATERAL EXERCISES